MohmmedTarek/GUC-STORE/README.md

 # Project Description

 ### Course
 Introduction To Communication Networks (CSEN503)

 ### Overview
-The theme of the project, is to build a web application that is used as a simple shopping website.
+The theme of the project is to build a web application that is used as a simple shopping website.
 The website allows the users to lookup products descriptions, types, manufacturers… etc.
-Users should be allowed to create an account, add items to their “cart” and search for products.
+Users are allowed to create an account, add items to their “cart” and search for products.

 ### Objectives
 - Gain an experience in developing a network application based on the client/server architecture.